Floby/node-libspotify/quick-start.markdown

 #### Getting a Spotify application key

 As I said just before, you can get a spotify application key only if you are yourself a premium spotify user (9.90€/month).
-I like so spotify so it's not really a problem for me.
+I like Spotify so it's not really a problem for me.

 Go to [My Keys](https://developer.spotify.com/technologies/libspotify/keys/) and make sure you are logged in.